Jack-Works/async-call-rpc/docs/async-call-rpc.asyncversionof.md

 ## AsyncVersionOf type

-Make all function in the type T becomes async functions and filtering non-Functions out.
+Make all functions in T becomes an async function and filter non-Functions out.

 **Signature:**